 Postgraduate Certificate in Psychodynamic Counselling

 The Postgraduate Certificate in Psychodynamic Counselling provides a broadly based exploration of psychodynamic theory, philosophy and practice, and includes self-exploration.
-It is part of the Oxford University’s Master’s Programme in Psychodynamic Studies, which is accredited by the UPCA (Universities Psychotherapy and Counselling Association).
+The course forms part of the Oxford University Master’s Programme in Psychodynamic Studies.

-Course evenings commence with a theory-and-practice workshop (6.00 to 7.30 pm) where each week one of the course tutors provides an introduction to central psychodynamic concepts, followed by exercises and/or structured discussions.
-After a coffee break/library period there are experiential groups (8.00 to 9.15 pm) conducted by Group Analysts who take no other part in the course.
+Course evenings commence with a theory-and-practice workshop (6.00 to 8.00 pm) where each week one of the course tutors provides an introduction to central psychodynamic concepts, followed by exercises and/or structured discussions.
+After a coffee break/library period there are experiential groups (8.20 to 9.30 pm).
 On the last week of each term the workshop sessions take the form of revision seminars, while the experiential groups are replaced by a course community review meeting with all members of the course including the Course Tutors.